bruceharris/esteamator/backlog.md

     Given a valid session
     When I view the Item Estimate screen
-    A link to exist the session should appear next to my name And following that link should remove me from the session And update the screens of all participants to indicate I have left And navigate to an exit screen that provides a link for me to re-enter the session
+    A link to exit the session should appear next to my name And following that link should remove me from the session And update the screens of all participants to indicate I have left And navigate to an exit screen that provides a link for me to re-enter the session